 Our journey in the search to rediscover our cultural history and identity in Aitutaki began in 2004.
 We have done archeological analysis on our sacred site and have had invitations by three countries in Europe to partner with them in cultural and historical research.
 Punarei Culture Village was built as a replica of traditional village life based on our extensive research.

 We are honoured to share with you all these experiences on our Cultural Tour - the interesting, authentic stories and the impact on our culture when our traditional ways were abandoned by our people.
 We expose you to our culture and language so visitors can appreciate the difference between Aitutaki and the rest of the Cook Islands.

-- Visit the sacred site 'Marae Arangi-rea' that we excavated for research, Learn about the essence of the ritual practices on the site and find out why the Marae has been a forbidden site to the locals for almost 200 years.
+- Visit the sacred site 'Marae Arangi-rea' that we excavated for research.
+Here you will learn about the essence of the ritual practices on the site and find out why the Marae has been a forbidden site to the locals for almost 200 years